LolexInc/Lolex-Tools/README.md

 Exit: None <br><br>

 Please be aware that any features that require certain OSs will be hidden if your device does not meet the requirements.
+Most features are available on Windows, some are limited on Linux, particularly Android
 # Lolex-Tools is licensed under LGPL 3.0
-## License LGPL 3.0
+## License: LGPL 3.0

 ```
 GNU LESSER GENERAL PUBLIC LICENSE